 Overall, Fay describes how positive an experience the programme has been for both her and her practice as a young artist.
 “I have met some wonderful people during the residency, not only fellow artists working at the Hertford Arts Hub but also the people who keep the gallery running.
 I get a glimpse into how a place like that is funded and run, which I am eager to learn about”.

-In addition to the residency exhibition, Fay’s work will be displayed further as part of the Art Waves Festival at Bridlington Spa in Yorkshire and takes place from the 22nd-23rd of June, 2019 10:30 am – 16:30 pm.
+In addition to the residency exhibition, Fay’s work will be displayed further as part of the Art Waves Festival at Bridlington Spa in Yorkshire and takes place from the 22-23 June 2019 10.30–16.30.